 100,000 dogs are killed annually falling from pickup trucks and even more sustain injuries, according to Ford and the American Humane Association.

-Gunner Kennels undergo rigorous in-house safety testing and received a 5-star crash test rating from the Center for Pet Safety. (the link takes you to the videos of the crash tests).
+Gunner Kennels undergo rigorous in-house safety testing and received a 5-star crash test rating from the Center for Pet Safety.

 A few in-house tests include: